colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ## From Problem to Solution: Building on Chapter 0

 In Chapter 0, you met Sarah Cedao, Chief Data Officer at Echo Health Systems in Boston.
-Despite fifteen years of progressive data infrastructure—SQL Server warehouse, Azure data lake, Databricks, strong governance, multiple modernization initiatives—her sophisticated systems couldn't support a basic patient scheduling agent.
+Despite fifteen years of progressive data infrastructure, SQL Server warehouse, Azure data lake, Databricks, strong governance, multiple modernization initiatives, her sophisticated systems couldn't support a basic patient scheduling agent.

-You learned why through the **INPACT™ Framework**—six fundamental agent needs that separate the 5% who succeed from the 95% who fail.
+You learned why through the **INPACT™ Framework** - six fundamental agent needs that separate the 5% who succeed from the 95% who fail.
 Echo's Analytics Era infrastructure failed on all six:

 | INPACT™ Need | Echo's Gap | Consequence |
 |--------------|------------|-------------|